 Below is an example of a large multi-state health system called Dignity Health.
 This graphic shows only a small subset of money that they are leaking out to competitors in the state of California.
 Extrapolating from this information, we can predict that most health systems are losing on average anywhere from $200 to $500M per year to competitors.

-A solution like referralMD’s specialty care network management solution can help save a health system millions.
+A solution like referralMD’s referral management solution can help save a health system millions.

 Health Maintenance Organizations (HMOs)

-HMOs give you access to doctors, hospitals, and care centers within a certain health network.
-All of these providers in-network are held to certain quality standards and contracted to provide care at lower rates to those enrolled in their plans.
+HMOs, give you access to doctors, hospitals, and care centers within a certain health network.
+These providers in-network are held to certain quality standards and contracted to provide care at lower rates to those enrolled in their plans.
 However, HMOs only allow for care to be covered by providers within the network.
 This is not true for other managed care entities.